MERCERNYC/planner/README.md

 Planner Web App

 Planner is a functional and simple web app that works like a todo list.
-As a mom, I built this app with moms-to-be in mind where they can have their personal day-to-day tasks planned ahead.
+As a mom, I built this app with moms-to-be in mind where they can manage their personal day-to-day tasks.

 Installation